PurpleBananass/DeFlip/README.md

 - `SDP/` – Training, preprocessing, and explainer code for the SDP study.
 Paths live in `SDP/hyparams.py`.
 - `plot_rq1.py`, `plot_rq2.py`, `plot_rq3.py` – Plotting utilities used by the paper.
-- `replication_cli.py` – A new orchestration CLI that wraps the key pipelines for both studies.
+- `replication_cli.py` – An orchestration CLI that wraps the key pipelines for both studies.
-- `requirements.txt` – Python dependencies for running the experiments.

 ## Environment Setup